mickahell/quantum_lab/article.md

 ## Abstract
 We are at the beginning of the run for the quantum supremacy and quantum independant of the different worldwide government.
 More and more companies are building their own quantum computer with their own librairy/language.
 Some of these allow to connect to multiple quantum computers and other are specializes for one type of computer.
 Also some librairies are very specified for some kind of task like Pennylane for QML.

-For these reason it begans for and more complicated to setup a clear unique environment to develop with each quantum technologies or to switch between each others.
+For these reason it begans and more complicated to setup a clear unique environment to develop with each quantum technologies or to switch between each others.
 This article is about the setup of a simple multi-Docker image, allowing to build a clean environment for each technologies known and a sharable volume to share the content between the host computer and the differents container.

 ## Table of content
 1. [Pre-requisites](#prereqisites)